-Every situation is different and carriers will look at them on a case by case basis, but know that if you engage in any of these hobbies, they may affect your pocket book or even your eligibility for coverage.
+Every situation is different.
+And carriers will look at them on a case-by-case basis, but if you engage in any of these hobbies, they may affect your pocketbook or even your eligibility for coverage.

-If you have had more than three DUIs in the last 10 years, you will be denied coverage.
-Some insurance companies will decline your application for having one or more DUIs over the last 10 years, while other companies will work with you on coverage.
+If you’ve had more than three DUIs in the last 10 years, you will be denied coverage.
+Some insurance companies will decline your application for having one or two DUIs over the last 10 years, while other companies will work with you on coverage.

 Every life insurance company has different practices when it comes to taking on risk.
 Some are more lenient with conditions, while others are strict.

 If you get declined from one company, it doesn’t mean it’s the end of the road for you.
 There may still be options for coverage with another company.